 We're Channing and Andrea, the owners of Rain City Games in downtown Vancouver and New Westminster, BC.

 We want to offer a welcoming place for every board game fan.
-Join us for regular game nights (now online - thanks Covid!), or swing by to check out the latest and greatest game.
+Join us for regular in-store game nights, or swing by to check out the latest and greatest game.

 We're thrilled to have you with us!